-The Proxy Minimum Load Cost will be calculated using the unit's Minimum Load Heat Rate and the daily Gas Price Index plus applicable transportation rates calculated as described in Attachment C, plus a GMC adder made up of the Market Services Charge and System Operations Charge components and a third value representing the Bid Segment Fee component divided by the resource Pmin.
-If the resource is subject to a greenhouse gas compliance obligation (as indicated by a 'Y' in the GHG\COMPLIANCE\OBLIG field in Master File for resources within the CAISO Control Area),\the CAISO will add to the calculated Minimum Load Cost the Greenhouse gas allowance minimum load cost.
-The cost will be calculated using the Greenhouse Gas Allowance Price described in Attachment K. In addition, if the resource has minimum load major maintenance adder approved by the CAISO, the CAISO will add a major maintenance cost adder (MMA).
-See Attachment L for details.
+The Proxy Minimum Load Cost will be calculated using the unit's Minimum Load Heat Rate and the daily Gas Price Index plus applicable transportation rates calculated as described in Attachment C, plus a GMC adder made up of the Market Services Charge and System Operations Charge components, variable energy operations and maintenance (VOM-EN) adder consistent with Attachment L, and the Bid Segment Fee component divided by the resource Pmin.
+If the resource is subject to a greenhouse gas compliance obligation (as indicated by a

+-Note: for gas-fired WEIM participating resources located within Washington, GHG costs are reflected in the gas transport cost component so the formula in Example 7 will apply.
+See Attachments C and K for more information.
+'Y' in the GHG\COMPLIANCE\OBLIG field in Master File for resources located in California), the CAISO will add to the calculated Minimum Load Cost the Greenhouse gas allowance minimum load cost.
+The cost will be calculated using the Greenhouse Gas Allowance Price described in Attachment K. In addition, the resource may have a variable minimum load O&M (VOM-ML) adder with the CAISO.
+If so, the CAISO will add the adder value to the Proxy Minimum Load Costs.
+See Attachment L for details on the variable minimum O&M adder.